raimuucka/ArduinoSTM32wiki/Programming-an-STM32F103C8T6-with-a-generic-"ST-Link-V2"-programmer-from-Linux.md

 ..
 I used this partly because it didn't have an STM JTAG header on it, and I like to make life difficult for myself, but mainly because the other boards were at home.

 I wired it as per the pictures here, having figured out that the pins I needed for jtag were *probably* on the right angled header...

-Programmer end wired like this...
+The Programmer end was wired like this...

 ![STLink V2 programmer](https://lh4.googleusercontent.com/-C7DNBrlaMTM/VS-2Fj8yVoI/AAAAAAAACCk/Opx0x4sQe5I/w1193-h895-no/IMG_0169.JPG)
 _# Yes, the programmer really is that tiny._